Approach to patients with chest pain: differential diagnoses, management & ECG

 |Grade III||Marked limitation of ordinary physical activity.
 Walking one or two blocks on the level and climbing one flight of stairs in normal conditions and at normal pace.|

 |Grade IV||Inability to carry on any physical activity without discomfort, anginal syndrome may be present at rest.|

 Ischemic chest pain: angina pectoris and acute coronary syndromes

-Ischemic chest pain causes a diffuse discomfort over a wide are of the anterior chest wall.
+Ischemic chest pain causes diffuse discomfort over a wide area of the anterior chest wall.
 The pain is typically not localized and is described as a pressure, cramp or crushing sensation.
 The pain may radiate to either arm, neck, back or shoulder.
 Radiation to the arms rarely reaches the fingertips.
 These symptoms are more severe when the ischemia causes myocardial infarction.
-Shortness of breath (dyspnea) frequently accompanies the chest discomfort and some patients may have difficulties discerning these symptoms.
+Shortness of breath (dyspnea) frequently accompanies chest discomfort and some patients may have difficulties discerning these symptoms.

 Several factors influence the symptoms presented.
 Women, elderly and persons with diabetes frequently present with atypical symptoms; notably, these three groups may present with only dyspnea.
 In fact, in the elderly with acute myocardial infarction, dyspnea is as common as chest discomfort.
 Moreover, women with acute myocardial infarction report back pain, neck pain and jaw pain more often than males.

 Stable angina pectoris and acute coronary syndromes differ in several aspects, which are now clarified.